 - First make the farro.
 Combine water and farro in your Instant Pot and close lid.
 Turn the valve to seal and cook on high for 10 minutes.
 Immediately open valve to vent in order to quick release.

-- Add the rest of the ingredients (minus the turkey) to the Instant Pot and close lid.
+- Add the rest of the ingredients (minus the turkey) into the Instant Pot and close the lid.
 Turn the valve to seal and cook on high for 2 minutes.
-It should take 20-30 minutes for the Instant Pot to start counting down due to the amount of contents in the Instant Pot.
-Once the timer goes off, open the valve to vent and quick release.
+It should take around 20 minutes for the Instant Pot to build enough pressure to start counting down from 20.
+Once the timer goes off, quick release and open the valve.

-- After all of the steam has let out of the Instant Pot, open the lid and stir in the turkey and serve.
+- After all of the steam has let out of the Instant Pot, open the lid and stir.

 Tips & Notes